 In the end I decided to go for a open-plan kitchen.
 My architects first plans were open-plan however looking at the work involved was just too much at the time.
-I’ve come this far so might as well do it once.
-I had a structural engineer come out to calculate some RSJ’s so I could take down some internal walks without using a pillar.
+I’ve come this far so might as well do it once and properly.
+I booked a structural engineer to calculate the RSJ’s so I could take down the internal walls and avoid keeping a supporting pillar in.
 3 beams in total to obtain a layout as below.
 Cost of steel RSJ are going to be between £950-1150.
-Due to the amount of time this work will take I have no choice other than to locate the kitchen to the another location until the work is finished to the point I can get a sink and cooker fitted.
+Due to the amount of time this work will take I have no choice other than to re-locate the kitchen to the front of the property in the garage conversion until the work is finished.

 Due to having some spare time on my hands while my contracting employment is very slow I continued the building works in March 2015.
 I had to send a revised structural drawing to building regs as they requested more info.